g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 To my surprise _DE_ depicts the union as extremely ambiguous.
 (One of your first interactions with it is to see that a giant giga-racist is their bouncer.)
 In contrast, they give the Wild Pines corporation the extremely sympathetic and genre-savvy Joyce.

-(It's a bit crazy for a critique of ideology to come from avowed (Euro) communists in a country devastated by actually-existing (imperialist) communism, but they are real artists, they can make things larger than themselves.)
+(Bit crazy for a critique of ideology and vanguardism to come from avowed (Euro) communists in a country devastated by actually-existing (imperialist) communism – but they are real artists, they can make things larger than themselves.)

 <br><br>